 Students who withdraw from classes, fail to enroll, or otherwise cease to be a full-time, degree seeking residential student will be expected to vacate campus housing within thirty days of the disqualifying event; such students may remain in residential housing only with an approved exception from the Office of Campus Housing.
-Students graduating from graduate programs may reside in campus housing until the last day of the month following completion of their residential coursework; any exceptions to this rule must be approved in writing by the Office of Campus Housing.
-Students anticipating additional study at the institution following graduation must re-apply for housing.

 Prohibitions.
 Beverage alcohol, tobacco, vaping or ecigarettes, and illegal drugs are not allowed anywhere on the Spurgeon College campus, including residential housing.
 Possession of such in residential housing will result in immediate eviction.
-Pets are not allowed in seminary housing.
+Pets are not allowed in seminary housing unless it is a documented service/emotional support animal and has been approved by submission of an Exception Request.

 Check-out procedures.
-Residents of single student housing must submit an Intent to Vacate notice at least 30 days prior to the anticipated move out date and will need to remove all of their belongings from their rooms and complete the check-out process with the Resident Assistant.
+Residents of non-family student housing must submit an Intent to Vacate notice at least 30 days prior to the anticipated move-out date and will need to remove all of their belongings from their rooms and complete the check-out process with the Resident Assistant.
 Residents failing to complete the check-out process will forfeit their entire deposit.
 Property left in contracted rooms or storage units is considered abandoned and will be removed at the owner's expense.
 As housing fees are not pro-rated, students vacating a residence during a semester will be charged the entirety of that semester's housing fee.